top of page

 “Blessings and miracles are often disguised as insurmountable problems.”

-Did you ever have one of those haunted house nightmares where safety is behind a door at the end of the hall?
-But with each desperate step, it moves farther and farther away.
+Did you ever have one of those haunted house nightmares where safety is behind a door at the end of the hall, but with each desperate step, it moves farther and farther away?

 Specifically, it was a sixty-foot container of plantains that couldn't get any closer than three blocks away from our La Cuchilla feeding program.
 That meant 40,000 pounds of plantains needed to be unloaded by hand and moved to our garage.